KShebek/cbe504/main.typ

 and
 $ conc("A**A") = z/2 (conc("A^*")^2)/conc("*")_0, $
 where $z$ is the coordination number of the site, and a $1\/2$ factor is introduced to avoid over-counting when dealing with identical pairs of species or sites.

-#self[Draw square lattice with some Astar sites.]
+#footnote[Implicit in the lattice statistics-based expression is the so-called Hinshelwood assumption, wherein the adsorbates are considered to be randomly distributed on the surface without any degree of spatial correlation.]

+#figure(
+  image("figures/lattice.svg", width: 25%),
+  caption: [Schematic of adsorption on a square lattice with vacant sites and adsorbed A species.
+This cartoon example of a surface would have $z=4$ for each site.]
+)

 The way we can justify the above expressions is as follows.
-#footnote[Lattice statistics are neglected in many textbooks on the subject.
-The seminal text _Kinetics of Heterogeneous Catalytic Reactions_ by M. Boudart and G. Djega-Mariadassou properly accounts for it, as does _Fundamentals of Chemical Reaction Engineering_ by M.E.
-Davis and R.J.
-Davis (for the special case of a square lattice with $z=4$).]
 Consider the expression for #conc("**").
 We want to find the number density of adjacent pairs of vacant sites.
 The probability of randomly picking a vacant site on the lattice is $conc("*")\/conc("*")_0$, and we can start by considering all possible sites on the surface: $conc("*")_0 dot.op (conc("*")\/conc("*")_0)$.